wchoi09/DeepFaceLab_NVIDIA_Linux/README.md

 ## Step #2: Install [or Update] DeepFaceLab

-Delete the already existing DeepFaceLab directory from the `_internal` directory, and
+This step involves deleting the already existing DeepFaceLab directory from the `_internal` directory, and
-Clone DeepFaceLab from the main repository to the `_internal` directory
+cloning DeepFaceLab from the main repository to the `_internal` directory
 ```sh
 sudo rm -rf DeepFaceLab
 git clone https://github.com/iperov/DeepFaceLab.git